Landslide democratic win puts pressure on leader of Chinese-ruled Hong Kong

 “This is the power of democracy.
 This is a democratic tsunami,” said Tommy Cheung, a former student protest leader who won a seat in the Yuen Long district close to China’s border.

-When asked if the chief executive should consider her position in light of the election results, Chinese Foreign Ministry spokesman Geng Shuang said Beijing “firmly supports” Lam’s leadership.
+Asked if the chief executive should consider her position in light of the election results, Chinese Foreign Ministry spokesman Geng Shuang said Beijing “firmly supports” Lam’s leadership.
 Hong Kong’s most urgent task was to restore order and stop the violence, Geng told a daily press briefing.

-In self-ruled Taiwan, which China claims as its own, the Presidential Office expressed “great admiration and support” for the election result.

-“The election fully demonstrates Hong Kong people’s absolute will to pursue freedom and democracy,” it said.
+In self-ruled Taiwan, which China claims as its own, the presidential office expressed “great admiration” for the election result which it said demonstrated Hong Kong’s will to persue freedom and democracy.

 The number of seats held by the pro-democracy camp more than quadrupled and turnout, at 71%, was almost double the number in the previous polls four years ago.